 - Be listed on official Elon documents and websites as a student organization.

 - Request funding from the Student Government Association.

 Student Involvement, the Student Life Committee, or the SGA can recommend an organization be placed on Probationary Status due to:

 - Lack of sufficient and sustainable membership.

-- Improper use or lack of use of SGA funds.
+- Improper use of use of SGA funds.

 - Failure to submit membership and leadership rosters.

 - Recommendation from the faculty or staff advisor.

 - Violations of regulations and policies specified in the Elon University Student Handbook.

 Additionally, the Student Government Association can recommend an organization can be placed on Probationary Status due to improper use of SGA funds.